What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 On Costa Rica’s Caribbean coast lies a protected wilderness area known as Tortuguero National Park.
 The beaches of this park are famous for being the site of nesting grounds for sea turtles.
 There are also freshwater creeks and lagoons that can be explored by canoe or boat for those who want a little more adventure during their vacation.
 The site used to be an archipelago of volcanic islands until sediment filled in the spaces between to form islands in a marsh.
 Unless you only want to see the sea turtles and their nesting grounds, you should count on getting a little wet if you plan to explore all that Tortuguero National Park has to offer.

-Manuel Antonio National Park is a protected coastal rainforest area on the Pacific coast of Costa Rica.
-This region is one of the most popular destinations for tourists who are visiting the country.
-There is much to explore in Manuel Antonio’s National Park, so you may want to consider taking some Costa Rica tours in Manuel Antonio to get a full experience.
-Manuel Antonio is also a hot spot for luxury vacation villas, such as Vista Hermosa Estate for those seeking high-end vacation accommodations.
+Located near the south Pacific coast of Costa Rica, Manuel Antonio National Park is a protected coastal rainforest area on the Pacific coast of Costa Rica.
+This region of Costa Rica is one of the most popular destinations for tourists who are visiting this breathtaking wonderland.
+There is much to explore and encounter inside Manuel Antonio National Park, so you may want to consider taking some Costa Rica tours in Manuel Antonio to get a full experience.
+Manuel Antonio is also a hot spot for luxury vacation villas, such as Vista Hermosa Estate for those seeking high-end accommodations.
 You can take an ATV tour, walk the secluded beaches, explore the tropical rainforests, and get a taste of Costa Rican cuisine and culture in Manuel Antonio Park.

 In addition to whale watching, Marino Ballena National Park also features beautiful beaches with warm waters perfect for swimming, surfing, and kayaking next to whales.
 The park’s coastline is dotted with natural caves and rock formations, making it an excellent spot for adventurous exploration.
-The neighboring town of Uvita offers a vibrant cultural experience with a variety of restaurants, cafes, and artisan markets.
+The neighboring beach town of Uvita includes a vibrant cultural experience with a variety of restaurants, cafes, and artisan markets.

 Las Baulas National Park

-The unique and captivating nesting process of these endangered animals can be witnessed in the park.
+The captivating nesting process of these endangered animals can be witnessed in the park.
 Las Baulas National Park is also home to a variety of other animals and flora, including mangroves and dry forest.
 Visitors can go on tours to learn about the ecosystem, see the leatherback turtles, and explore the beaches.
-The nearby town of Playa Tamarindo offers a variety of accommodations, dining options, and activities.
-Don’t miss out on this rare opportunity to witness the nesting of the largest reptiles in the world in their natural habitat at Las Baulas National Park.
+The nearby beach town of Playa Tamarindo offers a variety of accommodations, dining options, and activities.
+Don’t lose out on this rare opportunity to witness the nesting of the largest reptiles in the world in their natural habitat at Las Baulas National Park.
 Sometimes known as Playa Grande National Park, it is the perfect spot to visit while passing through the neighboring town of Playa Tamarindo.

 Cahuita National Park

-Cahuita National Park is unique in that there is no admission fee, making it an affordable and accessible destination for travelers on a budget.
+Cahuita National Park is unique in that there is no admission fee, making it an affordable and accessible for travelers on a budget.
 Whether you’re an avid adventurer or simply looking for a relaxing day at the beach, Cahuita National Park has something for everyone.
 So why not add it to your list of must-visit destinations in Costa Rica to include in your Central America vacation?

 Braulio Carrillo National Park